- Rapid Reference

 - While the patient is on an external adaptive cooling device, the temperature of the water bath provides insight into the patient's thermoregulation.

 - 1) This may be regarded as a “fever-equivalent.”
-Particularly if the patient has chest infiltrates on X-ray, consider treatment for aspiration pneumonia.
+For example, if the patient has chest infiltrates on X-ray, consider treatment for aspiration pneumonia.

 - 2) If the external cooling device is removed, the patient is likely to subsequently spike a fever.
-This is a contraindication to discontinuation of external cooling pads.
+This is a contraindication to removing the external cooling pads.

 coronary disease management